satyamz/Personnel-Information-Generator-Module/README.md

 Personnel-Information-Generator-Module
 ======================================
-This project is all about taking the personal information and generating it.
+This project is regarding to the information collection of employees .
+All the details of employees such as name , DOB , address etc. are stored in the table.
+This project is completly build using Qt 4.x and Qt 5.x .
-This project was buid using Qt creator 4.8 by using GCC compiler.
+Programming of this project is done in C++.